 Recovery’s Planning and Quality Control Unit(s) collaborate, review, and disseminate information pertaining to current incidents and recovery efforts throughout the state of California, in addition to assessing disaster awards from a variety of recovery programs, to verify that the expenditures submitted for reimbursement are allowable, reasonable, have been appropriately accounted for.

 Both units work together to review, assist, educate, and monitor projects funded by various federal and state disaster assistance programs for federal compliance and provides feedback on risk analysis to various disaster funding programs.
 Accuracy of information and timely reporting is vital to capturing important historical data to better inform emergency management stakeholders.

-The Recovery Planning Unit leads the development of planning documents within the Recovery Directorate that provide guidance and direction for pre- and post-disaster responsibilities, in coordination with federal, state, local, tribal, and non-governmental partners.
-Additionally, the Unit updates the CDRF with new concepts, plans, and resources following every disaster recovery.
+The Recovery Planning Unit (RPU) leads the development of planning documents within the Recovery Directorate that provide guidance and direction for pre- and post-disaster responsibilities in coordination with federal, state, local, tribal, and non-governmental partners.
+Additionally, this unit updates the California Disaster Recovery Framework (CDRF) with new concepts, plans, and resources following every disaster recovery.

 Recommended Planning Courses

 To better aid new planners throughout the state, the Planning Unit suggests the following courses to hone your planning skills:

 - CSTI Planning & Intel Training

 - EOC Section/Position Specific Training: Planning and Intel (G611P)

 - IS-15.b Special Events Contingency Planning for Public Safety Agencies